-A pioneer in the field of integrative medicine, James M. Greenblatt, MD, has treated patients since 1988.
+A pioneer in the field of functional medicine, James M. Greenblatt, MD, has treated patients since 1988.
 After receiving his medical degree and completing his psychiatry residency at George Washington University, Dr. Greenblatt completed a fellowship in child and adolescent psychiatry at Johns Hopkins Medical School.
 Dr. Greenblatt currently serves as the Chief Medical Officer at Walden Behavioral Care in Waltham, MA and serves as an Assistant Clinical Professor of Psychiatry at Tufts University School of Medicine and Dartmouth College Geisel School of Medicine.

-An acknowledged integrative medicine expert, educator, and author, Dr. Greenblatt has lectured internationally on the scientific evidence for nutritional interventions in psychiatry and mental illness.
+An acknowledged functional medicine expert, educator, and author, Dr. Greenblatt has lectured internationally on the scientific evidence for nutritional interventions in psychiatry and mental illness.
 Through three decades of practice and research, Dr. Greenblatt is a leading contributor to the revolution of personalized medicine for mental illness.

 In April of 2017, Dr. Greenblatt was inducted into the Orthomolecular Medicine Hall of Fame by the International Society of Orthomolecular Medicine, which has recognized significant contributors to science and medicine who operate from the perspective of biochemical individuality and nutrition-based therapies since 2004.
-Dr. Greenblatt shares this honor with recognized founders in the field of integrative medicine, beginning with the pioneers of nutritional psychiatry Abram Hoffer, Linus Pauling, and Roger Williams.
+Dr. Greenblatt shares this honor with recognized founders in the field of functional medicine, beginning with the pioneers of nutritional psychiatry Abram Hoffer, Linus Pauling, and Roger Williams.

-His book series, Psychiatry Redefined, draws on his many years of experience and expertise in integrative medicine for psychiatry.
+His book series, Psychiatry Redefined, draws on his many years of experience and expertise in functional psychiatry.
 Dr. Greenblatt’s knowledge in the areas of biology, genetics, psychology, and nutrition as they interact in the treatment of mental illness has made him a highly sought-after speaker at national and international conferences and workshops.
 He currently offers online courses for professionals as well as specialized fellowship programs in the functional medicine approaches to integrative psychiatry.
 For more information, please visit www.JamesGreenblattMD.com.